 - 1 tablespoon maple syrup

-- Place squash cut side down and bake for about 40 minutes until squash is cooked through when pierced with a knife.
+- Place squash cut side down onto prepared baking sheet and bake for 40 minutes or until squash is cooked through and tender when pierced with a knife.
 Let cool slightly.
 Scoop out butternut squash and place into a bowl (discard the skin).
 Set aside.

-- Add sweet potato, cinnamon, nutmeg, smoked paprika, remaining 1.25 teaspoons of salt and 1/4 teaspoon of black pepper.
-Stir and cook 1 minute.
+- Add sweet potatoes, cinnamon, nutmeg, smoked paprika, remaining 1 teaspoon of salt and remaining ¼ teaspoon of black pepper.
+Stir and cook for 1 minute.

-- Next, add veggie broth and reserved cooked butternut squash.
+- Next add vegetable broth and reserved cooked butternut squash.
 Stir to combine everything.
 Bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
-Cover with lid ajar and cook for 15 minutes until sweet potato is cooked through.
+Cover with lid ajar and cook for 15 minutes or until sweet potato is tender and cooked through.

-- Off heat stir in yogurt and maple syrup.
+- Off heat, stir in the Greek yogurt and maple syrup.

 - Blend the soup with an immersion blender until smooth and creamy.

 - To serve, divide the soup into bowls and garnish (if desired) with crispy sage leaves.
 Enjoy!